mrb20045/Intell_Pred/ReadMe.txt

 1) Introduction

              Intell_Pred is  a Support  Vector  Machine-based  classifier  to predict  the

 	     intelligence  relate  proteins  based  on  12669 meaningful protein  sequence

 	     features.
 It takes protein/DNA FASTA sequences as input, and generate  output

-	     about  the  potential of a protein  to  be involved  in  learning or  memory.
+	     about  the  potential of a protein  to  be involved  in  learning or  memory,

+	     which are the most important components of intelligence.
+Intell_Pred  depends

-	     Intell_Pred  depends on  two programs  (libsvm and iLearn)  and can be run on
+	     on  two programs  (libsvm and iLearn)  and can be run on Linux.
+Also, it  use

-	     Linux.
-Also,  it  use  TransDecoder  software  to convert  the  DNA sequences
+	     TransDecoder  software  to convert  the  DNA sequences (mRNA transcripts that

-	     (mRNA transcripts that converted to DNA)  to protein.
-Moreover,  Intell_Pred
+	     converted to DNA)  to protein.
+Moreover,  Intell_Pred  only consider protein

-	     only consider protein sequences larger than 60 amino acids.
+	     sequences larger than 60 amino acids.